 Iowa Judicial Branch Warns of a Collection Notice Scam

-Posted by PKSD Law Firm on Dec 15, 2020 in Uncategorized
+Posted by PKSD Law Firm on December 15, 2020 in Product Recalls

 The Iowa Judicial Branch issued a warning in response to recent phone calls they have received about threatening collection notices.